 Baillie Gifford are among the largest investment trust managers in the UK and currently manage eight investment trusts.
 Baillie Gifford also manage unit trusts and Open Ended Investment Companies, together with investment portfolios on behalf of pension funds, charities and other institutional clients, both in the UK and overseas.
-Funds under the management or advice of Baillie Gifford total around £80 billion.
-Based in Edinburgh, they are one of the leading privately owned investment management firms in the UK, with 37 partners and a staff of around 700.
+Funds under the management or advice of Baillie Gifford total around £93 billion at 30 June 2013.
+Based in Edinburgh, they are one of the leading privately owned investment management firms in the UK, with 39 partners and a staff of over 700.